robertutterback/robertutterback.github.io/_pages/resources.md

 * [Teach Yourself CS](https://teachyourselfcs.com) is another list of resources.
 It's aimed toward self-taught software engineers, but the materials could be very useful if you're struggling in a particular course.
-* Get better at using the shell with with [CMD Challeng](https://cmdchallenge.com/).
+* Get better at using the shell with with [CMD Challenge](https://cmdchallenge.com/).
+* Visualize the code you write using [Python Tutor](http://pythontutor.com/).
+Despite the name, you can program in Python, Java, JavaScript, C++, and more!

 ### General Learning